Divorce Or Bankruptcy: What To File First

 Debt is an unfortunate part of many of our lives.
 And our marriages.
 Loans, credit card bills, medical expenses, and more add up quickly.
 Before long, we’re struggling to stay afloat.
 In many cases, filing for bankruptcy is the best available option.
 But how does it impact divorce?

-The short answer is that it complicates divorce in a variety of ways.
+The short answer is that it complicates divorce in various ways.
 A big question that often arises in this situation is when to declare bankruptcy.
 Should you file before divorce proceedings, wait until things are wrapped up, or can the two coincide?

 Can You File For Bankruptcy During A Divorce?

-Though you have options and many factors to consider when it comes to both bankruptcy and divorce, our attorneys usually advise tackling the financial matter first.
-Every situation is different, but in a general sense, getting that done and out of the way is the best idea.
+Though you have options and many factors to consider when it comes to both bankruptcy and divorce, our attorneys usually advise tackling the financial matters first.
+Every situation is different, but in general, getting that done and out of the way is the best idea.

 In Washington, you have to file either before or after divorce, you can’t file during the process.
 If you’re in the process of ending your marriage and begin bankruptcy proceedings, you can’t finalize the divorce.

-You have to wait until the financial issue is settled and put to bed to make your split official.
+You have to wait until the financial issue is settled and put to bed before your split is official.

 Related Reading: Protecting Your Credit During and After Divorce